Loading ...

 I thought I'd end my post about visiting the Algarve in winter with a bit of a funny story.
 We stopped at a local bakery while exploring the pedestrian streets of Faro town and they had Christmas cakes covered in almonds and walnuts sitting in the window.

 They looked amazing so I managed to order one using a combination of mime and a few words of Portuguese.
-Unfortunately, I don't know how to say "How much does it cost?" in Portuguese.
+Unfortunately, at the time, I didn't know how to say "How much does it cost?" in Portuguese.
 It turns out that it cost 8 euro for a tiny (but dense) slice of fruitcake.

 It was definitely one heck of a fruitcake.
 I guess fruitcakes are much more in demand here than they are in the US.
 I can imagine why -- this one was actually quite tasty, maybe not 8 euro worth of tasty but tasty nonetheless.